-- Scenario 1 Crystal Springs Utilised: Utilising the spills from both dams, Crystal Springs and Kempdale, first, then supplying water from the cheaper resource, Crystal Springs Dam, to the WTP and augmenting the difference with water from Kempdale Dam.
-This scenario has an infrastructure capacity constraint of 0.085 m3/s from Kempdale Dam to the WTP. - Scenario 2 Maximum yield for current capacity constraint: Water is pumped from Kempdale Dam at a maximum flow of 0.085 m3/s, with the outstanding demand being supplemented from Crystal Springs Dam.
+- Scenario 1 Crystal Springs Utilised: Utilising the spills from both dams, Crystal Springs and Kemptdale, first, then supplying water from the cheaper resource, Crystal Springs Dam, to the WTP and augmenting the difference with water from Kemptdale Dam.
+This scenario has an infrastructure capacity constraint of 0.085 m3/s from Kemptdale Dam to the WTP. - Scenario 2 Maximum yield for current capacity constraint: Water is pumped from Kemptdale Dam at a maximum flow of 0.085 m3/s, with the outstanding demand being supplemented from Crystal Springs Dam.

-&lt;sup>b WR2012 Database of Quaternary Catchment Information.
+^b WR2012 Database of Quaternary Catchment Information.

-&lt;sup>c Calculated using the identify tool on ArcGIS and converted to million m.
+^c Calculated using the identify tool on ArcGIS and converted to million m3.

-&lt;sup>d Crystal Springs Dam Safety Inspection 2003
+^d Crystal Springs Dam Safety Inspection 2003

-&lt;sup>e DWS List of Registered Dams Database (April 2019).
+^e DWS List of Registered Dams Database (April 2019).

-&lt;sup>f DWS Hydrographic Surveys Dams Database (2018).
+^f DWS Hydrographic Surveys Dams Database (2018).

-- Scenario 3 Crystal Springs Yield Only: Only utilising the water source of Crystal Springs Dam. - Scenario 4 Kempdale Dam Only: Only utilising the water source of Kempdale Dam. - Scenario 5 Maximum yield, double flow capacity from Kempdale Dam: This scenario is the same as Scenario 2, but the capacity of the channel from Kempdale Dam to the WTP is doubled, allowing a flow of 0.17 m/s.
+- Scenario 3 Crystal Springs Yield Only: Only utilising the water source of Crystal Springs Dam. - Scenario 4 Kemptdale Dam Only: Only utilising the water source of Kemptdale Dam. - Scenario 5 Maximum yield, double flow capacity from Kemptdale Dam: This scenario is the same as Scenario 2, but the capacity of the channel from Kemptdale Dam to the WTP is doubled, allowing a flow of 0.17 m3/s.
 The results of the yields of these scenarios are shown in Table 10.3 and the characteristics of the dam are shown in Table 10.4.